 In 1996, Hart hired a sculpting assistant, first-generation immigrant Mikael F. Sogoian.
 Sogoian would go on to become an American citizen, and an accomplished sculptor in his own right.
 “I learned a lot from him,” Sogoian later said.
 He credited Hart as his mentor, a great artist, a wonderful teacher, and “a brilliant philosopher.”

 In 2005, the Hermitage Museum in Saint Petersburg, Russia, acquired Hart's sculpture, Songs of Grace.
 A pioneering work of art in clear acrylic resin, it represents what bestselling author Tom Wolfe described as Hart's "devotion to craft," and the "emotional, intellectual, and spiritual force" of his work.
 Mikhail Piotrovsky, Director of the Hermitage Museum, called Hart "a great sculptor, an American known all over the world."

 In addition to the public monuments he created in Washington, D.C., and Atlanta, Georgia, many of the sculptures Hart produced for private collectors, like Songs of Grace, are now on public display.
-They can be seen throughout the United States, from Brookgreen Gardens near Myrtle Beach, South Carolina, to Our Lady of Lourdes Church in Oakland, California.
+They can be seen across the United States, from Brookgreen Gardens, in South Carolina, to Our Lady of Lourdes Church, in California.

 Though he died in 1999, Hart would be glad to see his life's work proliferating across the globe, to see his sculptures displayed in public parks and museums where anyone can enjoy them.
 As he said, "Art must be a part of life.
 It must exist in the domain of the common man.
 It must be an enriching, ennobling, and vital partner...
 It should be a majestic presence in everyday life."